stenhaug/website_ben_stenhaug/content/about/index.md

 Along the way, I've received an extraordinary data science education thanks to Stanford's Master's Program in Statistics and the [**Stanford Data Lab**](https://datalab.stanford.edu/) in particular.
 I'm also a [**2018 Data Science For Social Good fellow**](https://dssg.uchicago.edu/).
 As a result, I've become fascinated by the way data science teams are organized, adapt, and learn while tackling complicated problems.

-If you're interested in connecting, feel free to reach me at *benastenhaug@gmail.com*.
+If you're interested in connecting, feel free to reach me at *stenhaug@stanford.edu*.